 - (1) Submittal of application materials.
 The applicant shall submit a completed application and other required materials to the zoning administrator along with the application fee as may be established by the town board. - (2) Staff review.
 Within 10 days of receiving the application and other required materials, the zoning administrator shall either schedule a date for the public hearing allowing for proper public notice or make a determination that the application is incomplete and notify the applicant in writing of the deficiencies and that the applicant has 3 months from the date of such determination to resubmit the application or forfeit the application fee, if any.
 The zoning administrator shall take no further steps to process the application until the deficiencies are remedied.
+The incomplete application shall be retained as a public record.
+A determination that an application is complete means the application is ready for formal review and does not suggest the applicant has provided sufficient information in all regards or preclude the reviewing authority from requesting additional information it deems appropriate.

-The incomplete application shall be retained as a public record. - (3) Special notice to property owner.
+- (3) Special notice to property owner.
 If the zoning administrator is the applicant, he or she shall mail a written notice to the property owner by certified mail at least 30 days prior to the date of the public hearing.
 Such notice shall state the reasons why the zoning administrator has submitted an application to terminate the specified use; the date and time of the public hearing; contact information for the zoning administrator, including telephone number; and other information deemed appropriate by the zoning administrator.
 If the action is intended to terminate a conditional use for a violation, the notice shall state the alleged violation along with supporting evidence.
 If the action is intended to terminate an inactive land use, the notice shall state the time period when the land use was not in use along with supporting evidence. - (4) General public notice.
-Consistent with division 2 of article 5, the zoning administrator shall provide for a class 2 public notice, property owner notice, and meeting agenda notice. - (5) Public hearing.
-Allowing for proper notice, the town board shall conduct a public hearing consistent with division 3 of article 5.
-Prior to the close of the public hearing, the applicant or the town board may request a continuance consistent with division 3 of article 5. - (6) Decision.
+Consistent with Division 2 of Article 5, the zoning administrator shall provide for a class 2 public notice, property owner notice, and meeting agenda notice. - (5) Public hearing.
+Allowing for proper notice, the town board shall conduct a public hearing consistent with Division 3 of Article 5.
+Prior to the close of the public hearing, the applicant or the town board may request a continuance consistent with Division 3 of Article 5. - (6) Decision.
 After the public hearing has been closed, the town board shall approve or deny the application.
 The town board may render its decision at the same meeting the public hearing is conducted or at a subsequent meeting, but no later than 40 days after the public hearing. - (7) Preparation of decision notice.
 Based on the action of the town board, the zoning administrator shall prepare a decision notice consistent with this division. - (8) Applicant notification.
-Within a reasonable time following the town board's decision, the zoning administrator shall mail the decision notice by regular mail to the property owner. - (9) Public record copy.
+Within a reasonable time following the town board's decision, the zoning administrator shall send the decision notice to the property owner by regular mail or email. - (9) Public record copy.
 A duplicate copy of the decision notice shall be retained as a public record. - (10) Administrative steps.
 If the application is approved, the zoning administrator shall update any town records to indicate that the use as specified in the application has been terminated.